 The Death With Dignity National Center, based in Oregon where the first death-with-dignity law was passed, serves as a clearinghouse for the movement and does wonderful advocacy work.

 Final Exit Network (FEN) provides uniquely valuable services to suffering, terminally ill people.
-If you are a member of Final Exit Network, and if you are suffering intolerably and wish to cut your suffering short, the dedicated volunteer “exit guides” of FEN can help.
+If you are suffering intolerably and wish to cut your suffering short, the dedicated volunteer “exit guides” of FEN may be able to help.
 They never provide physical assistance.
-But they will counsel and support you, and most importantly, they will be present with you, if and when you choose to exit.
-And FEN can help no matter where you live!
-If you are suffering … if you think you want to exit … don’t hesitate to call Final Exit Network at 866-654-9156.
-There are never any costs to members.
+But they can counsel and support you, and most importantly, they can be present with you, if and when you choose to hasten your death.
+And FEN can help no matter where you live in the U.S. If you are suffering … if you think you may want to hasten your death … don’t hesitate to call Final Exit Network at 866-654-9156.
+There are never any charges for exit guide services; it’s all done by volunteers, who are some of the most compassionate people you’ll ever meet.

 ERGO, at www.finalexit.org, is the website of Derek Humphry, the founder of the Hemlock Society and of the modern death with dignity movement.
 There’s a tremendous amount of information there, and many books, e-books and DVD’s that can be ordered.
 We especially recommend Derek’s book, Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying, now in its revised third edition, and the ultimate ‘how to’ textbook available worldwide since 1991.